 2. Remove The Top

-This is another pose that adds movement and theatre to the shots.
+This is another pose that adds movement and theater to the shots.
 The subject can pull the top over their head or remove buttons.
 It depends on the clothes they’re wearing.

 By having the model remove their top, there’s an action that brings energy.
 The viewer has a feeling that they’re there.
 They become part of the moment.

 Removing clothes can be a fun part of many sexual encounters.
 When a person removes their clothes in the company of another, it’s an act of trust.
 They’re willing to bare all and expose themselves.
 This sense of confidence can enhance the romantic energy of your photography.